Strixx76/pywam/README.md

 ## Features

-- Controll Samasung Multiroom speakers.
+- Control Samsung Multiroom speakers.
 - Keep track of the state of Samsung Multiroom speakers.

 ## Installation